 Adult fleas live on their hosts and feed on their blood.
-They have flat bodies and very strong back legs for jumping.
+They have flat bodies and strong back legs for jumping.
 Fleas defecate their blood meals, leaving tiny black particles of digested blood on the host until they fall off and remain in the environment.
-Adult fleas generally live for about four to six weeks.
-Female adults usually begin to lay eggs a day or two after feeding and can lay about 20-40 eggs each day.
+Adult fleas live for about four to six weeks.
+Females begin to lay eggs a day or two after feeding and can lay between 20-40 eggs each day.
 Adult fleas only make up about 5% of the total population of fleas.

 The worm-like larvae emerge from newly hatched eggs and feed upon flea feces in the environment.
 Over five to 15 days, larvae molt three times before spinning cocoons to enter the pupal stage.
 Larvae comprise about 35% of the flea population.

 Inside the cocoon, the pupae begin to transform into fleas.
-The pupae can emerge as soon a few days later.
+The adult flea can emerge as soon a few days later.
 However, they can remain dormant for many months while waiting for a host.
-The cocooned flea can sense motion, heat, and carbon dioxide and will only emerge when a host is detected.
+The cocooned flea senses motion, heat, and carbon dioxide and will only emerge when a host is detected.
 This explains why you can go from seeing no fleas to suddenly seeing tons of fleas.
 Pupae represent about 10% of the flea population.

 It can feel overwhelming to have a flea infestation in your home.
 Fortunately, there are ways to fight fleas in your home and on your pets.
 It just takes some time and effort.